-Osaka Castle - Osaka Castle is one of Japan's most famous castles known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 by Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.
+Osaka Castle - Osaka Castle is known for sweeping views of the city from its hilltop perch.
+Construction began in 1583 under Toyotomi Hideyoshi, a peasant who had risen to the rank of daimyo (feudal lord).
+He intended for the castle to become the centre of a new, unified Japan under his rule.
+In the early seventeenth century, the castle fell to Tokugawa leyasu, the first shogun of the Tokugawa Shogunate.
+It was later used as a military armoury during WWII, and was also restored by the government in the late 1990s.